AI Workgroup · Project Blog

-Get a behind-the-scenes look into the projects created by our members in the AI Workgroup.
+Get a behind-the-scenes look into the projects created by members of the AI Workgroup.
 See how real-world projects directly link to the concepts discussed in our monthly sessions.

-Each post provides a deep dive into each project, including the creation process, the specific AI tools used, and how it relates to the AI Workgroup Sessions.
+Each post provides a deep dive into a project — including the creation process, the specific AI tools used, and how it relates to what we explore together in AI Workgroup sessions.

 • Tuesday, December 09, 2025 9:18 PM | Victoria Brenes (Administrator)